Doing Business in Ghana

 The Ministry was established under section 11 & 13 of the Civil Service Law 1993(PNDCL 327) and amended by an Executive instrument 28(E.I 28) Civil Service (Ministries) (Amendment instrument,2017) to ensure effective and efficient Macroeconomic and financial management of Ghana’s economy.

-The Registrar General’s Department was established under the Ordinance 1950 during the Colonial days.
+The Office of the Registrar of Companies was established under the Ordinance 1950 during the Colonial days.
 It became a department of the Ministry of Justice and Attorney General in 1961.

 Our aim is to become a highly progressive department that efficiently serves it customers by becoming a highly strategic partner to businesses and stakeholders.